DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-09-09-improving-the-content-on-the-search-results-page-and-course-page.md

 We changed ‘Degree grade accepted’ to ‘Degree required’ as it matches the search results page summary heading and is more concise.

-### Search results page summary
+### Course listing

-We removed the full stop from the line of content next to ‘Degree required’.
-For example, ‘An undergraduate degree at class 2:2 or above, or equivalent’ - the full stop was not necessary.
+We removed the full stop from the content next to ‘Degree required’.
+For example, ‘An undergraduate degree at class 2:2 or above, or equivalent’ - the full stop was unnecessary.

 ### Course page